jmaasch/causal_arc/README.md

 **Overview**

 This work extends and reconceptualizes the Abstraction and Reasoning Corpus general intelligence benchmark ([ARC-AGI](https://arcprize.org/arc-agi)) to support causal reasoning evaluation under limited data and distribution shift.
-We introduce **CausalARC**: an experimental testbed for reasoning composed of ARC-like tasks sampled from fully specified causal world models.
+We introduce CausalARC: an experimental testbed for reasoning composed of ARC-like tasks sampled from fully specified causal world models.
 World models are expressed as probabilistic structural causal models (SCMs), a rich formalism for representing data generating processes and simulating hypothetical outcomes.
 CausalARC an open-ended playground for testing reasoning hypotheses at all three levels of the Pearl Causal Hierarchy, with an emphasis on abstract, logical, and counterfactual reasoning.

 `**Coming soon:** At camera-ready, this anonymous repository will be replaced with a public project page hosted on GitHub pages.
 Documentation will be provided for quick-start usage.
 Datasets will be hosted on Hugging Face.`